We are a professional viola da gamba ensemble, historically informed and performing in the 21st century.

 Electronic processing, spatialisation, audio-visual installations, bicycle interaction.

-Spatially separated, but still united in a virtual concert hall through our newly developed device: the ovbox, we play consort music in times of pandemic.
+Spatially separated, but still united in a virtual concert hall through our newly developed device: the ovbox, we played consort music in times of pandemic.

-Since all our concerts are currently canceled due to Covid19 pandemia, we used the occasion to develop a remote rehearsal device.
+Since in 2020 all our concerts were canceled due to Covid19 pandemia, we used the occasion to develop a remote rehearsal device.
 Now we meet virtually almost every day to explore new repertoire and to rehearse - with a small box connected to the network, the ORLANDOviols consort box, or in short, the ovbox.
 Through this device we can hear each other as if we are in the same room.
-We believe in sharing our knowledge and made the technology publicly available: https://github.com/gisogrimm/ovbox.
+We believe in sharing our knowledge and made the technology publicly available: ovbox.de.

 The movements of celestial bodies have long held a particular fascination to mankind.
 Astronomers and philosophers in the renaissance carefully studied the movements of celestial bodies; in their models the sun, the moon, and the five planets known at that time moved in a universal harmony, the Harmony of the Spheres.
 This fascination with mathematical and astronomical regularities and patterns inspired many composers, most notably during the 16th and the 20th centuries; a time when the aesthetics of numbers and proportions played a large role in the arts, from architecture to music.